< back to Blog home

 A sommelier is fundamentally a service position.
 They’re not paid for their academic contributions to wine theory or their evolved pallets.
 They’re paid to enhance the experience of wine for guests.
 Mastery of theory and tasting are leveraged to that end.

 After settling on a bottle, the sommelier will return with it tableside.
 There, they’ll present the label so the guest can verify the vintage, vineyard, and style.
-The sommelier will pour a tasting, and upon approval, pour a standard 5-ounce wine pour for every guest at the table enjoying wine.
+The sommelier will pour a wine tasting, and upon approval, pour a standard 5-ounce wine pour for every guest at the table enjoying wine.
 That’s the basic level of wine service.
 In addition wine may need to be chilled, decanted, or aerated.
 And all of those actions have a set place within a full wine service, and require the knowledge to do so (e.g. how to decant wine and how to clean a decanter).
 This is in addition to making sure the wines are prepared to be served, having been stored at the optimal wine storage temperature with the correct wine cellar lighting in ideal wine storage furniture.
 We've got a wine storage guide that covers it all.

 Wine service, then, is a delicate dance of presentations and approvals.
 And sometimes explanations, like explaining what is a corkage fee and why it's being charged.
 Good wine service is ever-present but almost imperceptible.
 Mastering this is the last responsibility of the sommelier.